luisarizmendi/ocp-libvirt-ipi/README.md

 You can choose to run a full OpenShift installation (with 3 masters and 2+ nodes) or just 3 masters with no workers, or a single VM all-in-one*

-*NOTE: Using OCP 4.4 there have been a change on how the ETCD cluster is managed and right now there is a BUG that is preventing all-in-one deployments, as explained in the previous section.
+*NOTE: VM must have more than 12GB and 4CPUs.

 OpenShift libvirt IPI
 =====================

 The scripts will make use of libvirt IPI installation, steps are based on https://github.com/openshift/installer/blob/master/docs/dev/libvirt/README.md

-It will use by default 7GB of RAM and 4 vcores per node (minimum 2 nodes, so 14GB of RAM and 8 threads/cores).
+It will use by default 10GB of RAM and 4 vcores per node (minimum 2 nodes, so 14GB of RAM and 8 threads/cores).
 Bear in mind that you will need +2GB and 2 cores for bootstrap while installing.

 If you don't have enough resources to run the 3 masters 2 workers setup, you could configure just 1 master and X workers (scripts will change automatically the manifest to make it work) or even just 1 master and 0 workers (All-in-One setup), but in that case increase the default memory per node (7GB could not be enough to run everything).